-Marion: Longing.
-Longing for a wave of love that would stir in me.
-That's what makes me clumsy.
-The absence of pleasure.
-Desire for love.
-Desire to love.
+Marion: [inner voice] Longing.
+Longing for a wave of love to swell up in me.
+That's what makes me so clumsy: the lack of pleasure.
+A desire to love.
+The desire to love!

 Damiel: It happened once...
 It happened once, and so it will be forever.

-Homer, the aged poet: Where are my heroes?
+Homer, the aged poet: [inner voice] Where are my heroes?
 Where are you, my children?
-Where are my own, the curious ones, the first, the original ones?
-Name me, muse, the immortal singer who, abandoned by those who listened to him, lost his voice.
-He who, from the angel of poetry that he was, became a poet, ignored or mocked outside on the threshold of no-man's land.
+Where are my own, the dimwitted ones, the primordial ones?
+Tell me, O Muse, of that poor immortal singer, who, abandoned by his mortal audience, lost his voice.
+He who went from being the angel of storytelling, became a organ grinder, ignored or mocked, out on the threshold of no-man's land.

 [using English subtitles]